colinwilliamsgithub/computational-theory/README.md

 # How to Run

-To run the trigrams.ipynb notebook on a local PC, follow these steps:
+To run the tasks.ipynb notebook on a local PC, follow these steps:

 - Clone the Repository:
   Clone the repository containing the notebook to your local machine: